 My education is in the qualitative social sciences.
 I studied sociology and anthropology as an undergraduate at Carleton College and got my Ph.D. in sociology from the University of Wisconsin-Madison.
 I was trained in writing instruction during my time in Madison, and I taught writing-instructional sociology classes there for several years.
 After I finished grad school in 2002, I taught at Colorado College and at Kenyon College, where I supervised senior thesis projects and continued to teach writing-intensive courses.

 During those years, I found that my favorite parts of being a professor had to do with writing—my own and others’.
 I enjoyed reading colleagues’ work in progress and helping them develop their theses, dissertations, conference papers, journal articles, and books.
 As a reviewer for several journals, I liked providing authors with constructive feedback for revision.
 I got a kick out of helping first-year students take an initial draft, full of great, scattered ideas, and develop it into a coherent and organized argument.
 I loved helping seniors develop and refine their own original ideas into compelling and insightful theses and honors projects.
 When I decided after several years to stop teaching, editing was a natural and exciting move.
 I began writing and editing full time in 2009.

 Since then, I have helped a variety of scholars, students, authors, and organizations refine their work.
-My clients’ work has been published independently, with presses such as the University of California Press and Rutgers University Press, and in journals such as The Sociological Review, Theory and Society, and Social Science Research.
+My clients’ work has been published independently, with presses such as the University of California Press, Cambridge University Press, Rutgers University Press, and Routledge, and in journals such as The Sociological Review, Theory and Society, and Social Science Research.
 Graduate student clients have successfully defended their dissertations and received their PhDs from institutions such as the University of Texas, the University of Minnesota, the University of Southern California, and the University of Georgia.